 Individuals in high-risk professions including physicians, lawyers, and business owners receive immense benefit from Cook Islands trusts.
 Cook Islands trusts are also useful for protecting assets from political or economic uncertainty.
 The trusts here do not have a rule against perpetuity, as do most jurisdictions, which strictly limit the possible lifespan of trusts.
 As a result, they make ideal legal vehicles for those looking to plan their estate across multiple generations.
 Additionally, Cook Islands trusts can be used can be used to protect retirement savings.

 As discussed above, one of the best ways to use a Cook Islands trust for asset protection is by opening a wholly-owned limited liability company (LLC).
 Owned in its entirety by the trust, the LLC can be based in the Cook Islands or the Caribbean island of Nevis.
-A bank account is then opened in the name of the LLC.
+You then open the bank account in the name of the LLC.
 The settlor of the trust is named as the manager of the LLC.
 They are able to control all of the assets held within the LLC’s accounts.
 The settlor is also the first signatory on all the accounts.
 The assets can be held in the location of the LLC or in any financial institution around the globe which provides a financial safe haven.

 In times of legal duress, the settlor of the trust may ask the trustee assume the position of manager for the LLC.
 Provided that it is stipulated in the trust deed and by statute, the trustee is legally obligated to disregard foreign judgments.
 The trustee may pay bills or carry out other financial obligations for the settlor.
 The trustee cannot comply with a foreign judgment, even if instructed to do so by the settlor when they are under legal duress.
 The strategy of using a Cook Islands trust combined with a Cook Islands or Nevis LLC is the most ironclad way to protect financial assets.